 Acute Neck Pain

-This page deals with acute neck pain, please see this link for the Chronic Neck Pain information.
-Acute simply means “has happened recently” while chronic means “has existed for a long time” (usually over 3 months, but often much longer).
+This page deals with acute neck pain, Acute simply means “has happened recently” while chronic means “has existed for a long time” (usually over 3 months, but often much longer).
 So this is the page for you if your neck pain has recently flared up.

 The good news!
 Most neck pain resolves (relatively) quickly, approximately within 6 weeks or so and is often not an indication of something more serious.